Naveen0502/Morrisons_Project/README.md

     This README document contains the steps to deploy `Morrision Applications`

-    Main theme of the project is to convert a .csv file which is hard read from a computer to a json file which in turn can be pushed to a database or can be used in JavaScript for updating new items in website.
+    Main theme of the project is to convert a .csv file which is hard read from a computer to a json file.

 # Morrisons - Python Assessment